stackhpc/stackhpc-kayobe-config/doc/source/operations/rabbitmq.rst

     vhost '/': received 'true' but current is 'false'

-This may happen if a host is not in the inventory, leading to them not being targeted by the ``docker stop`` command.
+This may happen if a host is not in the inventory, leading to them not being targeted by the ``systemctl stop`` command.
 If this does happen, look for the hostname of the offending node in the queues created after the RabbitMQ reset.

 Once the rogue services have been stopped, reset the RabbitMQ cluster again to